HCA Healthcare Inc. (HCA) is ready for next Episode as it posted an annual sales of 60,233 M - News Daemon

 Technical Analysis of HCA Healthcare Inc. (HCA)

-HCA Healthcare Inc. (NYSE: HCA) saw its 5-day average volume 1.05 million, a negative change from its year-to-date volume of 1.26 million.
-As of the previous 9 days, the stock’s Stochastic %D was 98.42%.
-Additionally, its Average True Range was 5.25.
+The latest stats from [HCA Healthcare Inc., HCA] show that its last 5-days average volume of 0.99 million was inferior to 1.25 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 90.53%.
+Additionally, its Average True Range was 5.01.

-During the past 100 days, HCA Healthcare Inc.’s (HCA) raw stochastic average was set at 96.98%, which indicates a significant decrease from 99.87% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 19.11% in the past 14 days, which was lower than the 23.42% volatility it showed in the past 100 days.
+During the past 100 days, HCA Healthcare Inc.’s (HCA) raw stochastic average was set at 96.86%, which indicates a significant increase from 93.05% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 13.48% in the past 14 days, which was lower than the 21.33% volatility it showed in the past 100 days.

 HCA Healthcare Inc. (NYSE: HCA) Key Stats